lawrencecandilas/jockeycall/README.md

 # `jockeycall`

-`jockeycall` is a Perl application that can be used to deliver a 24/7 radio-station-like experience when hooked into an ezstream/Icecast Internet radio setup.
+`jockeycall` is a Perl application that can be used to deliver a 24/7 radio-station-like experience.  `jockeycall` will select a track in properly arranged schedule directories, and either tell `ezstream` to play it, or call a command to play it.
+State is tracked in an SQLite database; song length info is cached in a separate SQLite database.

+Dependencies: mp3info (included), ezstream (if using ezstream integration), madplay/lame (recommended for ezstream), aplay (recommended if you want to play tracks locally), and sox (if you want audio effects).

+A bit more details on the two methods `jockeycall` works to play a track:

+* Integration with ezstream - `jockeycall` will integrate with ezstream's "program" method, and through this can stream to an existing Icecast network streaming setup.

+* Custom integration - `jockeycall` may be set to call any command when it wants to play a file - allowing you to play tracks using any method that's callable through the command line.
+This method is the one to use if you want to hear the audio out of that system's speaker.

-## Why `jockeycall` Is Better Than Giving `ezstream` A Flat, Static .M3U
+## Why `jockeycall` Is Better Than A Playlist

-It's possible to have `ezstream` loop through a static .M3U playlist and send audio to an Icecast server.  `ezstream` can even randomize the playlist each time it loops through it.
+Just about all audio player tools will run through a playlist, and loop through it, and even loop through it continuously and shuffle that list on each pass.
 This is great, and is a quick-and-dirty way to setup web-based audio streaming, but it doesn't behave like a real radio station.

 - Real radio stations follow a daily/week schedule - i.e. there is the concept of a list of shows and a day/time they should play.